example42/psick/docs/structure.md

 - [Fabric](http://www.fabfile.org) tasks are defined in the ```fabric``` directory.

-- The ```skeleton``` directory contains a module skeleton we can use, and modify, to generate new modules based on the skeleton structure.

 - Documentation is stored under ```docs```

 - The ```bin``` directory contains several scripts for various purposes.
 Most of them can be invoked via Fabric.